shaik1002/biggitlabbomb/doc/api/members.md

 Removes a billable member from a group and its subgroups and projects.

 The user does not need to be a group member to qualify for removal.
-For example, if the user was added directly to a project in the group, you can still use this API to remove them.
+For example, if the user was added directly to a project within the group, you can still use this API to remove them.

 ```plaintext